UstadMobile/door/README-REPLICATION.md

  • The replication tracker is another entity with specially annotated fields.
  */
 @ReplicateEntity(
-tracker = Entity_ReplicationTracker::class,
+tracker = EntityReplicate::class,
 tableId = 42,
 batch = 100) //Where a batch is specified, the lowest numbered batches will be replicated first.
 No higher batch
             //will start replication until earlier batches finish.
 This can be used to manage dependencies (eg
             //sync permissions first)
 /*
- * The replication process will by default automatically create a Remote Insert View.
+ * Optional: The replication process will by default automatically create a Remote Insert View.
  * This annotation itself is optional.
 If it is not specified, Door will automatically create "Entity_ReceiveView"
  * as per the default.
  */